Manishkumar2784/lucid-tin-120/README.md

 ---
 ## Features
 - **User Signup and Login**
-- **Property Listing:** Hosts can add their properties to the app, including essential information such as property type, location, amenities, pricing, and availability.

 - **Price Sorting**
 - **Extensive Product Catalog**
 - **Easy Navigation**

 ## Live Demo